Jumping the Hurdles: Designing Highly Effective Embedded Graphics Solutions for the Aerospace and Defense Industry

 Discrete GPUs: The Challenges

 Designing a graphics-intensive application can be challenging, and will often require components sourced from many different vendors.
 Sourcing graphics hardware from one vendor, graphics drivers from a second, and operating system software from another can be problematic.
 If issues occur during development or integration, the customer may find themselves shuffled back and forth between multiple vendors in an attempt to get the system operational.

 Furthermore, components from different vendors may not be interoperable, causing difficulties in diagnosing performance issues with the system.
-Many suppliers focus on only hardware or only software, and are not able to provide a complete graphics solution.
-Rugged, embedded applications must also find a solution to meet their unique mission needs that is effective in a range of temperatures, while maintaining a low power, SWaP-optimized footprint.
-Not only is the performance of the hardware and software important, but the availability, length, and quality of vendor services plays a major role in ensuring a program’s success and long term investment protection.
-Finding a happy medium between all these considerations can be time consuming and frustrating, causing delays in system design, and consequently, deployment.
+Many suppliers focus on only hardware or only software and are not able to provide a complete graphics solution.
+Rugged, embedded applications must also find a solution to meet their unique mission needs that is effective in a range of temperatures while maintaining low power, SWaP-optimized footprint.
+Not only is the performance of the hardware and software important, but the availability, length, and quality of vendor services play a major role in ensuring a program’s success and long-term investment protection.
+Finding a happy medium between all these considerations can be time-consuming and frustrating, causing delays in system design, and consequently, deployment.

 - The challenges to embedded graphic integrators

 - Single point of procurement for total graphics solutions

 Login to download this resource